Hicksville station: Station layout

 Generally, Platform A serves westbound trains and Platform B serves eastbound trains.
 Track 2 operates with the flow of rush hour, handling westbound trains in the morning and eastbound trains in the evening, though some westbound trains will use Platform B. Most Montauk Branch trains pass through the station without stopping.
 East of the station, the Port Jefferson Branch splits from the Main Line at DIVIDE Interlocking.

+Future

+In January 2025, it was officially announced that a new Long Island branch of Amtrak's Northeast Regional, running east to Ronkonkoma via the LIRR's Main Line, would serve the Hicksville station, with an intermediate stop at Jamaica east of Penn Station.
+The year prior, Amtrak conducted a study of the new service through a $500 million federal grant.
+As of January 2025, Amtrak service is anticipated to begin in 2028.